AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 `thread`?
 Turns out the Rust standard library does not have an executor built in, so we have to pick one.
 Three popular async executors are the `futures` crate, `async-std` and `tokio`.  `async-std` and `tokio` have other stuff for actually doing I/O built in that we don't need, so we'll go with `futures`.
-So, it Cargo.toml add
+In Cargo.toml, add:

 ```toml
 [dependencies]